Install packages

 Installing a packages outside of repositories

-When you’re installing packages with apt
+When you’re installing packages with apt or the GUI,

-the official “repository”.
+official “repository”.
+The

-amount of software packaged for Ubuntu and Debian in the
+software packaged for Debian in the repositories.

 Despite the huge amount of software in the repositories, some software isn’t in the repositories (including some popular software like Google’s Chrome or VS Code).
 Some software in the repositories is out of date compared to the version you want to install.